Raw Senate debate in fight to end voting bill filibuster

 Once reluctant himself to change Senate rules, Biden has stepped up his pressure on senators to do just that.
 But the push from the White House, including Biden’s blistering speech last week in Atlanta comparing opponents to segregationists, is seen as too late.

-The political group Emily’s List said it won’t endorse Sinema if she cannot support a path forward for the voting bill.

-Before Republicans lowered the vote threshold for Trump’s Supreme Court nominees, Democrats had similarly dropped it to a simple majority for confirmation of administrative positions and lower court nominees.
-It typically takes a 67-vote supermajority to change party rules, but both were done on party-line votes.
+At one point Democratic senators huddled in the cloakroom, in deep discussion with Manchin.
+Sinema sat in her chair throughout the debate, largely glued to her phone.

-Associated Press writers Brian Slodysko and Darlene Superville contributed to this report.
+Associated Press writers Farnoush Amiri and Brian Slodysko contributed to this report.

 This story has been corrected to show the name of the act tested by Jan.
 6 events is the Electoral Count Act, not the Electoral College Act.